 5 Reasons Hiking As Exercise Beats The Gym

 Don’t forget the water and trail food to keep you and your dog’s energy and hydration levels safe.
 For the humans on our hike, we bring hydration packs with lots of water as well as dry fruit and nut trail mix, tuna packs (for lots of protein) and easy-to-eat fresh fruit like oranges and apples.

 Do you have quality time with your dog?
 Hiking as exercise is a great way to keep you both smiling!
 Just remember, don’t get dehydrated.
 Bring plenty of water for you and your dog.
 If you use a Dog Travel Water Bowl, it makes it easier for your dog to drink normally.
 Once the bowl pops open, it stays open without the sides flopping in.
 It is lightweight and conveniently clips to a belt loop too.

-4. Fresh Air
+4. Fresh Air: Avoid Anxiety

 Odds are, if you are not sweating and getting your heart rate elevated for a portion of your hike, the weight loss benefit may be non-existent.
 So, make sure you sweat a bit on your hikes if you want to drop a few pounds in the process.

-5. Family Friendly Fun
+5. Family Friendly Fun: Combat Depression

-You’ve probably heard the saying … “The family that plays together, stays together!”
+You’ve probably heard the saying, “The family that plays together, stays together!”
 We love hiking together as a family!
 Plus, the psychological, mental, social and emotional benefits of hiking as a family are enormous.